2021/22 Full-time Undergraduate course

 Providing a strong foundation for career choice by blending business with computing

 BSc (Hons) Business Studies with Computing offers you the opportunity to take Business as a Major subject with Computing as a Minor subject.
 By studying business as a major you will develop skills in business and management functions, for example finance, marketing, supply chain management, leadership and organisational behaviour.
-By studying Computing as a minor, you will develop skills on managing the business’ computer hardware, network operations and cyber security.
+By studying computing as a minor, you will develop skills on managing the business’ computer hardware, network operations and cyber security.
 If you are interested in developing a career in business where analysing, developing and securing the business operating networking systems is a component, then BSc (Hons) Business Studies with Computing is the course for you.

-BSc (Hons) Business Studies with Computing has obtained 100% student satisfaction in the National Student Survey.
+BSc (Hons) Business Studies with Computing has obtained high satisfaction in the National Student Survey.
 The course provides a supportive learning environment.
 The course team are leaders in their respective fields with strong industry links in both teaching and research.
 The course offers you opportunities, to work collaboratively, to develop practical projects with real businesses and community organisations.
 You will also be offered opportunities to opt for paid internships, and placements both locally and globally.

 The programme equips you with the skills for a range of different career options, including management, consulting or technology coordinator.
 It also provides you with the entrepreneurial and innovation skills necessary for the creation of new business ventures and stimulates your competitive impetus for managing and developing existing businesses.

-The computing minor has a particular focus on computer hardware and network operations and cyber security.
+The computing minor has a particular focus on computer hardware and network operations, and cyber security.

 Sign up to register an interest in the course.